lascar/alphawholesale/README.md

 When a supplier or a customer is approved, an email is send to him.

-When an offer is approved or update, an email is send to all interested customers.

-When an order is approved or update, an email is send to all interested suppliers.
+When an offer, an order, a request or a response is approved or updated, an email is send to all interested customers or suppliers.

 All the mail config is expect in config/credentials.yml